-For the purposes of clause 397I of the Regulation, the Code, issued and published by OLG, details the requirements of the annual statement of revenue policy that a Joint Organisation must prepare, including estimates of income and expenditure.
+For the purposes of section 397I of the Regulation, the Code, issued and published by OLG, details the requirements of the annual statement of revenue policy that a Joint Organisation must prepare, including estimates of income and expenditure.

-For the purpose of section 412 of the Act, the Code, issued by the Minister and published by OLG, details the accounting records and accounting practices that a Joint Organisation must accord with in managing resources under its control.
-It should be noted that clause 397N of the Regulation modifies how s 412 of the Act applies in relation to a Joint Organisation so that the following sections of the Act that apply to councils do not apply to JOs:
+For the purpose of section 412 of the Act, the Code, issued and published by OLG, details the accounting records and accounting practices that a Joint Organisation must accord with in managing resources under its control.
+It should be noted that section 397N of the Regulation modifies how section 412 of the Act applies in relation to a Joint Organisation so that the following sections of the Act that apply to councils do not apply to JOs:

-- s 610A and s 610B of the Act (Council fees for business activities), and - Chapter 17, Division 5 of Part 2 (s713-s.726) (Sale of Land for Unpaid Rates and Charges).
+- section 610A and section 610B of the Act (Council fees for business activities), and - Chapter 17, Division 5 of Part 2 (s713-s.726) (Sale of Land for Unpaid Rates and Charges).

-For the purposes of s 413(2b) and (3b) of the Act, the Code, issued by the Minister and published by OLG, details the financial reporting requirements that a joint organisation must incorporate when preparing its financial statements.
+For the purposes of section 413(2)(b) and (3)(b) of the Act, the Code, issued and published by OLG, details the financial reporting requirements that a joint organisation must incorporate when preparing its financial statements.